 |Start date||1 January 2019|

 |Award type||PhD studentship|

-The EPSRC Doctoral Training Partnership is up to 78 studentships with intakes in 2017/18 and 2018/19.
-Studentships will be 3.5 years (four years for CASE awards) full time or up to seven years part-time.
+The EPSRC Doctoral Training Partnership offers up to 78 studentships which will be 3.5 years (four years for CASE awards) full time or up to seven years part-time.

 - Structure guided inhibitors design of human Mitochondrial Thymidine Kinase (TK2)

 - Time resolved spectroscopy for 21st century materials